Welcome to The Amazon & Machu Picchu!

-We take you on the famous 8 mile Inca Trail trek leading to the sacred Inca City of Machu Picchu - exploring mysterious archaeological sites, amazing mountain scenery and the lush cloud forest along the way.
+You will hike the famous Inca Trail leading to the sacred Inca City of Machu Picchu.
+All while exploring mysterious archaeological sites, amazing mountain scenery and the lush cloud forest along the way.

-The Peruvian lowland forests and tropical savannas of Tambopata are some of the most bio-diverse areas on the globe.
+Experience the Peruvian lowland forests and tropical savannas of Tambopata which are some of the most bio-diverse areas on the globe.

 2019 Duration: 9 days, 8 nights

 Start 2019 Trips: Jorge Chavez International Airport (LIM) -- Lima, Peru

-To ensure shuttle service, plan to depart Day 9 after 7:00 PM
+To ensure included transportation: plan to depart after 7:00 pm on Day 9.